Wozzeck: Background

-Berg created the Literaturoper (literary opera) Wozzeck from 1914 to 1922, stalled by World War I. He had first pursued a literary career, writing lyrical and dramatic juvenilia, including after Henrik Ibsen's play Ghosts.
-But in 1904, he diaried that music was "a higher form of revelation".
-Arnold Schoenberg, his mentor, advised, "let poetry lead you ... to music".
-Schoenberg premiered some of Berg's aphoristic Altenberg Lieder (1911–1912), which caused the 1913 Skandalkonzert.
-He told Berg to write a suite of character pieces (the Three Orchestra Pieces, 1913–1915) before trying a planned vocal symphony after Gustav Mahler, but affirmed Berg's operatic interest in the chamber plays of August Strindberg.
+Berg created the Literaturoper (literary opera) Wozzeck from 1914 to 1922, stalled by World War I. He had first pursued a literary career, with juvenilia in lyric poetry and drama, including after Henrik Ibsen's play Ghosts.
+But in 1904, he wrote in his diary that music was "a higher form of revelation".
+Berg's mentor Arnold Schoenberg advised, "let poetry lead you to music".

+Schoenberg premiered some of Berg's aphoristic Altenberg Lieder (1911–12), which caused the 1913 Skandalkonzert.
+Next Berg planned a vocal symphony after Gustav Mahler, but Schoenberg told him to try a suite of character pieces (the Three Pieces for Orchestra, 1913–15), while affirming his operatic interest in the chamber plays of August Strindberg.